• Skip to primary navigation

 Eighteen percent (1,216) of the children developed celiac disease autoimmunity and 49 percent (447) of the children developed celiac disease.

 Most of the diagnoses came between the ages of two and three, and daily gluten intake was associated with higher risk of celiac disease autoimmunity for every additional gram of gluten consumed.
-Read the full study HERE.
+Read the full study.

 What this Means for You?

-If your child is predisposed to celiac disease, which means he or she carries one of the HLA genes (or he or she has a first degree relative with celiac disease), should you lay off the gluten?
+If your child is predisposed to celiac disease, which means he or she carries one of the HLA genes or the infant has a first-degree relative with celiac disease, you may be wondering if you should have your baby follow a gluten-free diet.

 I cannot say for sure because (a) I’m not a doctor, and (b) this research is so new.